 The National Planning Policy Framework allows local planning authorities to make an allowance for windfall sites in the housing supply if there is compelling evidence to do so.
 The Urban Capacity Study (2022) sets out the evidence that supports the inclusion of a windfall allowance.
 The study concludes that there is evidence to justify an allowance of 466 on identifiable larger sites; 79 units per annum from non- identifiable sites of less than 5 units; and a further 25 units per annum from non-identifiable sites from other sources such as office to residential conversions.
-A windfall allowance of allowance of 1,714-768 units over the plan period in included in policy DPH1. (from year 6 onwards at an average of 14314639 pa for 112 years).
+A windfall allowance of allowance of 1,768 units over the plan period in included in policy DPH1.